Ryuk (Death Note): Creation and conception

 Obata said that he encountered difficulty in designing Ryuk.
 He said that his original idea of Ryuk consisted of Ryuk looking like a "young man similar to Light" with black hair and wings.
 Obata said that he had the idea of Shinigami looking like "attractive rock stars."
 Obata felt that if Ryuk appeared more attractive than Light, he would "appear to be the main character" and "things wouldn't work as well."
-Obata said that he decided to erase the previous design and use the final design in which Ryuk has a reptile-like appearance when his editor told that Ryuk did not have to appear human.
+Obata said that he decided to erase the previous design and use the final design in which Ryuk has a reptile-like appearance when his editor told him that Ryuk did not have to appear human.
 Obata said that he liked the "monster"-like appearance and added that, with his face, "you can never really tell what he is thinking."
 Obata said that he encountered difficulty while drawing Ryuk in the pilot chapter since he did not "have a good handle" on the "bone structure of his face."
 Obata said that during serialization he became "so used" to the underlying structure that he could visualize it.
 Obata describes Ryuk's face as appearing different between the pilot chapter and the actual Death Note series.
 In 13: How to Read Obata thought of an idea involving Ryuk's face being a mask, and under the mask would be an "attractive" face.

 When designing Ryuk's Death Note, Obata thought about the appearance of Ryuk's handwriting.
 Ryuk wrote the words "Death Note" on the cover of his own notebook, and when he took possession of Sidoh's book he wrote the same words on the front cover.